 Owen (Chris Pratt) and Claire (Bryce Dallas Howard) return, this time to save the dinosaurs when the “dormant” volcano on their island sanctuary erupts.

 Vera Farmiga stars as a single mother who lives for helping rescue animals.
 She ends up on a road trip with her estranged father (Christopher Plummer), her troubled son and a host of animal charity cases.
+(Read the review.
+Meet the dogs and cats in the film.)

 “Damsel” (June 22)